 National Grid has a well-established and extensive consultation process which is followed on an annual basis to create the Future Energy Scenarios (FES).
 The process incorporates webinars, workshops and bilateral meetings with our stakeholders to ensure we are receiving up to date information and feedback for our scenarios.
 The content of the FES is driven by stakeholder feedback; this results in a range of holistic, credible and plausible scenarios.
 We publish the outputs of our consultation process each year in the FES Stakeholder Feedback document14 in line with our licence condition.
-The document, published annually in February, shows how stakeholder feedback influences the scenario format and the content of the questions that we ask our stakeholders and the range of their responses.
+The document, published annually in February, shows how stakeholder feedback influences the scenario format and the content of the model inputs that underpin the scenarios.
+This document contains details of the questions that we ask our stakeholders and the range of their responses.